Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Method

-\textbf{1) Intra-workout Encoding.} We first model the temporal dynamics within each historical workout.
+\textbf{1) Intra-Workout Encoding.} We first model the temporal dynamics within each historical workout.
 The time interval $\Delta\tau^{(i)}$ is mapped to a learned time embedding $\mathbf{e}_{\tau}^{(i)} \in \mathbb{R}^{D_t}$.
-This embedding is broadcast and concatenated with both the feature and heart rate sequences.
-Two separate Bi-directional LSTMs (BiLSTMs) then encode these augmented sequences:
+This embedding is shared by all time steps and concatenated with both the feature and heart rate sequences.
+Two separate Bi-directional LSTMs (BiLSTMs)~\cite{hochreiter1997long} then encode these augmented sequences:

-The final hidden states of the BiLSTMs are concatenated to form a summary vector for each workout, $\mathbf{w}^{(i)} = [\mathbf{w}_{\text{feat}}^{(i)}; \mathbf{w}_{\text{hr}}^{(i)}] \in \mathbb{R}^{2H}$.
+The final hidden states of the BiLSTMs are concatenated to form a summary vector for each workout: $\mathbf{w}^{(i)} = [\mathbf{w}_{\text{feat}}^{(i)}; \mathbf{w}_{\text{hr}}^{(i)}] \in \mathbb{R}^{2H}$.

-\textbf{2) Inter-workout Modeling.} To capture the user's physiological evolution, the sequence of workout summaries $\{\mathbf{w}^{(i)}\}_{i=1}^{N_u}$ is processed by a Gated Recurrent Unit (GRU):
+\textbf{2) Inter-Workout Modeling.} To capture the user's physiological evolution, the sequence of workout summaries $\{\mathbf{w}^{(i)}\}_{i=1}^{N_u}$ is processed by a Gated Recurrent Unit (GRU)~\cite{cho2014learning}:

 This produces a sequence of context vectors $\mathbf{c}^{(i)} \in \mathbb{R}^{H}$, each conditioned on all preceding workouts.